 Competition between the four major carriers in our country has once again pushed networks like T-Mobile, Verizon, and AT&T to finally reopen unlimited data plans for our smartphones.
 Finally, users who need the additional data can rely on the plans offered directly from their carriers instead of having to worry about their carriers charging overage fees that end in an expensive bill at the end of the month.
 While we appreciate the additional data plans offered from the country’s top mobile carriers, they still retain two major problems: first, they’re rather expensive and still carry throttling that can, unfortunately, limit your internet usage speeds if you cross over a certain percentile of data used nationwide.
-Second, and perhaps more importantly, all the data in the world can’t stop dead zones or areas without a mobile network or WiFi.
+Second, and perhaps more importantly, all the data in the world can’t fix areas where you lose out on cellular or WiFi connectivity.